News Manager

 Fire fighting capability is based on a pumper truck and equipment from the community fire hall.
 Portable forestry equipment is also available for grass and brush fires.
 Community water trucks provide back-up water supply.

 Medical response comes from the federal nursing station based in the area.
-It is staffed by doctors, nurses, dentist and community health workers.
-The nearest hospitals are located in Norway House and Thompson.
-There is also an Emergency Rescue - First Response Team as part of the fire department operations, as well as a community-operated Provincial ambulance service.
+It is staffed by doctors, nurses, a dentist, and community health workers.
+The nearest hospitals are located in Norway House, and Thompson.
+There is also an Emergency Rescue-First Response Team as part of the fire department operations, as well as a community-operated Provincial ambulance service.

 Community-based Services

 Manitoba Transportation and Government Services, Northern Airports, operate a 3,000'x95' crushed rock strip with terminal and remote-controlled lighting on the edge of the community.
-Office is in Winnipeg, phone (204) 945-3421.
+Office is in Winnipeg.

 Provided by Manitoba Hydro by land line electric power.
 Residential rates are: